OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 * Use of Nuget packages instead of the /lib folder
 * New extension methods for migrations
 * Upgraded to .NET 4.5.2
-* Recipees and Import/Export improvements
+* Recipes and Import/Export improvements

 #### Bugs